This accessibility statement applies to the FXplus Library & Archives website.

 - Many video and audio files on the Library’s LibPlayer system, which is linked to from this website, do not have a transcript.
 Transcripts can be generated, and this will be done on request for individual files.

-- Content links without discernible text.
+- A small number of content links where the text alone does not determine the link's purpose.
 WCAG 2.4.4 and 2.4.9.
-We are working through these to amend by September 2021
+We are working through these to amend by December 2021

 Content that’s not within the scope of the accessibility regulations